kubernetes-sigs/gateway-api/geps/gep-1713/index.md

 A "child" Gateway references a parent Gateway.
 This is done with a new field `attachTo` in the `spec.infrastructure` stanza of a Gateway.
-The `attachTo` field is a new type `GatewayObjectReference`.
+The `attachTo` field is a new type `GatewayParentReference`.
-Although the use of `GatewayObjectReference` allows users to attach to any `kind`, this GEP only defines the behavior of attaching a Gateway to another Gateway.
+Although the use of `GatewayParentReference` allows users to attach to any `kind`, this GEP only defines the behavior of attaching a Gateway to another Gateway.

 A "sibling" is a Gateway that shares a parent with another child Gateway.